AlainPaillou/JETSONSKY/README.md

 Some bugs removed.

-Better HDR support for 16 bits captures or 16 bits SER files - Mertens (slow) or Mean (fast)
+Better HDR support for 16 bits captures or 16 bits SER files - Mertens (slow) or Mean (fast).

+I have added an update version of quick explain document : JETSONSKY_V52_03RC_INFOS.pdf

 **** 2024-12-28 UPDATE :